NYU-DataServices/2023-11-08-nyu/index.md

 <h2 id="code-of-conduct">Code of Conduct</h2>

 <p>
 Everyone who participates in Carpentries activities is required to conform to the <a href="https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html">Code of Conduct</a>.
 This document also outlines how to report an incident if needed.
+The <a href="https://library.nyu.edu/about/policies/code-of-conduct/"> NYU Libraries Code of Conduct </a> also applies.
 </p>

 <p class="text-center">